 Tear Off or Layering?

 - More Money Down The Road: The biggest benefit to layering is that it saves time and therefore is cheaper for the homeowner.
-However, we can assure you that the prices of roof replacements are going no where but higher.
-Layering results in double the tear-off work next time you replace your roof and you’ll be paying double at a far higher price.
-It’s generally a poor long-term decision to try and layer over a roof.
+However, we can assure you that the prices of roof replacements are going nowhere but up.
+Layering results in double the tear-off work next time you replace your roof and you’ll be paying double at a far higher starting price.
+It’s generally a poor long-term decision to try to layer over a roof.
 If you’re buying a home, be sure to look out for this hidden cost.

-We obviously recommend using a reputable company, but ultimately that’s your decision.
+We obviously recommend using a reputable Atlanta roof replacement company, but ultimately that’s your decision.
 By far the cheapest, a three-tab shingle roof can cost as little as $2.70 to $3 per square foot.
-According to roofingcalc.com, the typical price of a roof replacement is between $3.50 and $5.50 per sq ft — which includes all material, labor, permit fees, and cleanup.
+According to roofingcalc.com, the roof replacement cost is between $3.50 and $5.50 per sq ft — which includes all material, labor, permit fees, and cleanup.

-So how much do each of the roof replacement options typically run?
+So how much do each of the roof replacement costs typically run?